 - Doors that may not close properly

 - Windows that are out of plumb

 - Damaged wood flooring

 - Old, worn carpet that should be removed

 You can also agree to ease the burden of their move by taking care of some stuff they may not want to invest the time or energy into removing.
 These may include:

 Often, you can flip these items online for a quick profit—or lug an appliance to a metal scrapyard and sell it to them for a few bucks.

 How Homie Helps Buyers Win in a Seller’s Market

 Even in a seller’s market, you don’t need to make it rain to get your offer accepted.
-By using pre-approval, an escalation clause, flexibility, an as-is offer, or a personal letter, you may not have to shower sellers with as much cash to close a deal.
+By leveraging these tips where applicable, you may not have to shower sellers with as much cash to close a deal.
 In this way, you incorporate strategy, flexibility, and some common courtesy to get a good deal in a seller’s market.

 Homie can help you buy your next home and pay less.
-With Homie, you can keep up to 50% of our commission*, and you can enjoy a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.
-Reach out now to learn more.
+When you use a Homie Agent, you can keep up to 50% of our commission* while enjoying a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.

 * See full terms and conditions in buyer-broker agreement and agency disclosure.